By Charlotte Ward PAg, Agri-Environmental Specialist, Yorkton

 Soil salinity is considered a threat to long-term sustainable production in many parts of the Prairies.
 Agriculture and Agri-Food Canada estimates approximately 5.52 million acres of agricultural land in Saskatchewan are at moderate to high risk of salinization.

 Soil salinity levels range from non-saline (zero decisiemens per metre (dS/m)) to very severely saline (greater than 16 dS/m).
 As soil salinity levels increase, the stress on germinating seedlings also increases.
 Soluble salts prevent plants from taking up the proper balance of nutrients and water required for growth.
+To account for a decline in seed germination and an increase in the time required for germination, it is recommended that seeding rates be increased by 30 per cent in strongly saline areas.
 In general, perennial plants can handle salinity better than annual plants.

 Perennial forages have various levels of salt tolerance.
 Species such as tall wheatgrass, green wheatgrass, altai wildrye, Russian wildrye, slender and western wheatgrass have high salt tolerance (<16 dS/m).
 Slightly less saline tolerant forages include sweet clover, established alfalfa, tall fescue, and smooth bromegrass (<8 dS/m) as well as crested wheatgrass, intermediate wheatgrass and meadow bromegrass (<4 dS/m).
 Seedling alfalfa, white, red and alsike clovers have very low salt tolerance (2 dS/m).
 In comparison, barley has a salt tolerance of 8 dS/m.

 As salinity can vary within a very small area, one strategy when establishing forages in saline areas is to seed a complex mix of grasses and legumes with varying levels of salt tolerance.
-The result is greater establishment success and lessens the likelihood of establishment for weedy species such as foxtail barley.
+The result is greater establishment success and lessens the likelihood of establishment of weedy species such as foxtail barley or kochia.

-Late fall plantings are often the best time to establish forages in saline soils when drier soils permit machinery to cross with minimal difficulty.
+Late-fall plantings are often the best time to establish forages in saline soils when drier soils permit machinery to cross with minimal difficulty.
 Seeds will germinate early the following spring.
-Once established, perennial forages can have water-depleting characteristics which can be used to draw down the water table, leading to decreased soil salinity near the soil surface.
+Once established, perennial forages can have water-depleting characteristics that can be used to draw down the water table, leading to decreased soil salinity near the surface.